dblock/art.dblock.org/_posts/2004-08-31-nostalgia-moscow-poul-kostinsky.markdown

 layout: post
 title: "Moscow Nostalgia by Poul A. Costinsky"
 date: 2004-08-31

-tags: [photography, moscow, private collection]
+tags: [photography, moscow, private collection, travels, architecture]
 comments: true
 ---
 Photos from the place I was born by [Poul A. Costinsky](http://www.polyrealism.com).